neavus-23/neavus-23/README.md

 I also enjoy solving non-security problems for businesses.

 Sometimes the right answer is a process change.
 Sometimes it's automation.
 Sometimes it's a small system that prevents another spreadsheet from evolving into critical infrastructure.

-Some private projects include:

-- **Flashé Loyalty** — loyalty and customer-retention solution.
-- **Flashé Manager** — internal operations and customer-management tooling.
-- **Automation utilities** — small tools for removing repetitive work before repetition becomes an incident of its own.

 My usual approach is simple: **understand the problem first, then choose the smallest solution that actually fixes it.**